memphis-iis/mofacts/README.md

 that you're still in the same command prompt that you opened above:

     $ vagrant ssh

-The command prompt should look different now: you are at a shell prompt in the virtual machine.
+    *ssh is in the git/bin directory and may need to be added to path manually The command prompt should look different now: you are at a shell prompt in the virtual machine.
 Since your mofacts repository is shared with the VM, you can just `cd` into it to start the application.
 A handy script is provided to force